Short Bio for Speaking Engagements

 Conference Championships Run Through the Valley

-From 2022-24, UTRGV hosted four conference championships and one additional postseason event, including the 2023 and 2024 WAC Swimming & Diving Championships in Pharr, the 2022 WAC Volleyball Tournament and National Invitational Volleyball Championship in Edinburg, and the 2024 WAC Tennis Tournaments in Harlingen.
+From 2022-26, UTRGV hosted six conference championships and one additional postseason event, including the 2023 and 2024 WAC Swimming & Diving Championships and 2026 MPSF Swimming & Diving Championships in Pharr, the 2022 WAC Volleyball Tournament and National Invitational Volleyball Championship in Edinburg, the 2024 WAC Tennis Tournaments in Harlingen, and 2025 Southland Conference Baseball Bracket Play in Edinburg.

 UTRGV is committed to hosting conference championships across the Valley, having now done so in five cities, including Brownsville, Edinburg, Harlingen, McAllen, and Pharr.